OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 Again the Development Community is involved... and the result is source code.
 But, as with patches that make it to staging, the development community generates some activity on the mailing lists that reflect design or architectural decisions.

 The first impression I had was that the development community just contributed the to the main deliverable, the source code repository.
 I see a class of user-developers that conceive enhancements / modifications / new features for the kernel.
 There would then be 3 roles in the process:
-1. the pure developers which submit code to the repository,
+1. The pure developers which submit code to the repository,
-1. the user-developers which may or may not contribute code but who also contribute enhancements with architecture / design implications and
+1. The user-developers which may or may not contribute code but who also contribute enhancements with architecture / design implications and
-1. users, who as the name says, just use Linux, as in select and configure the available code.
+1. Users, who as the name says, just use Linux, as in select and configure the available code.

 For this e-mail, I've enhanced the safety-critical lifecycle diagramme with 3 corresponding communities (enclosed).
 The line of demarcation between the "pure" development community and the user-development community is somewhat arbitrary.
 As a first guess,  I've put it above module design.
 The upper group might be called "user community", but I think that if they were indeed a community, they band together and get involved in the development.
 Per definition, that is not what I intend.